hyddenman

 This argues that Ralph Sheldon (1537-1613) was the Hydden Man behind the Shakespeare oeuvre, and a pioneer of English drama

-Scroll down for Book & video preview & written summation of 'Why Sheldon Was Shakespeare'
+Scroll down for Book & Summary of Research

 The story of Ralph Sheldon matches the perfect Shakespeare profile: Warwickshire roots, legally trained, he raised hawks and had nine daughters.
 He died in 1613, when the plays ended, and the pseudonym protected his works from his identity as a Catholic recusant.
 But many more specific details confirm the profile.